BardiaMojra/cheatsheets/docker_cheatsheet_001p.md

 sudo groupadd docker # 1
 ```

-# Add the connected user "$USER" to the docker group.
+# Add the connected user "\$USER" to the docker group.
 Change the user name to

 # match your preferred user if you do not want to use your current user:

 ```